-For purposes of evaluating the performance of the Funds and the Investment Manager, all rates of return are measured over rolling four-year periods, and on a time-weighted return basis.
+For purposes of evaluating the performance of the Plan and the Investment Manager, all rates of return are measured on an ongoing basis, and on a timeweighted return basis.
 Return objectives for the Investment Manager are gross of fees and include realized and unrealized capital gains or losses plus income from all sources.